RELATED PARTY TRANSACTIONS

 Jun.
 30, 2021

 |RELATED PARTY TRANSACTIONS||

 On August 31, 2020, the Company issued an aggregate of 5,750,000 shares of Class B common stock (the “Founder Shares”) to the Sponsor for an aggregate purchase price of $25,000 in cash.
-On January 26, 2021, the Company effected a 718,750 stock dividend, resulting in 6,468,750 Founder Shares outstanding.
+On January 26, 2021, the Company declared a stock dividend, which resulted in the issuance of 718,750 additional Founder Shares.
+Founder Shares issued and outstanding at June 30, 2021 aggregated to 6,468,750 shares.
 The Founder Shares included an aggregate of up to 843,750 shares of Class B common stock subject to forfeiture by the Sponsor to the extent that the underwriters’ over-allotment was not exercised in full or in part, so that the Sponsor will own, on an as-converted basis, 20% of the Company’s issued and outstanding shares after the Initial Public Offering (assuming the Sponsor does not purchase any Public Shares in the Initial Public Offering).
 As a result of the underwriters’ election to fully exercise their over-allotment option on January 29, 2021, no Founder Shares are currently subject to forfeiture.

 The Sponsor has agreed that, subject to certain limited exceptions, the Founder Shares will not be transferred, assigned, sold or released from escrow until the earlier of (A) one year after the completion of a Business Combination or earlier if (B) subsequent to a Business Combination, the closing price of the shares of Class A common stock equals or exceeds $12.00 per share (as adjusted for stock splits, stock capitalizations, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after a Business Combination.

 Administrative Services Agreement